FredHutch/glam-browser/README.md

 It is common for researchers to not have access to a computing system which provides access to Docker 'containers' (or 'images') as well as a generous amount of memory and storage.
 Instead, many HPC systems are now providing access to 'containers' using Singularity, which has the strong benefit of not needing to be run as root (which would be a security flaw for a shared HPC).

+NOTE: If you are running Singularity at Fred Hutch, do not use the shared `rhino` system, instead use `grabnode` to log into a dedicated worker node.

 If you do happen to have access to Singularity, that is sufficient for running GLAM.
 The command I use (tested with Singularity 3.5.3) is:

 ```#!/bin/bash